-In November 2014, the CGN&C Committee determined that, effective immediately, fees for non-executive directors should be as described below.
-In November 2016, the CGN&C Committee increased the additional annual cash fee for the Audit and Risk Committee chair from \$20,000 to \$50,000.
-(All annual cash fees are paid in quarterly installments in arrears for the period of service between regularly scheduled Board meetings.)
+The CGN&C Committee has recommended, and the Board has approved, the annual fees for non-executive directors described below.
+In May 2017, the Board approved the CGN&C Committee's recommendation to increase the annual cash retainer from \$90,000 to \$100,000 and the value of the Shares Fee from \$125,000 to \$150,000.
+(All annual cash fees are paid in quarterly installments in arrears for the period of service between regularly-scheduled Board meetings.)

-- Annual Retainer Annual cash retainer of \$90,000 - Meeting Attendance Fees No meeting attendance fees - Shares Fee Annual award of restricted stock units with a value of \$125,000, which units will vest in full on the first anniversary of the grant - Lead Director Fee An additional annual cash fee of \$25,000 - Audit and Risk Committee Chair An additional annual cash fee of \$50,000 - Corporate Governance, Nominating and Compensation Committee Chair An additional annual cash fee of \$15,000
+- Annual Retainer Annual cash retainer of \$100,000 - Meeting Attendance Fees No meeting attendance fees - Shares Fee Annual award of restricted stock units with a value of \$150,000, which units will vest in full on the first anniversary of the grant - Lead Director Fee An additional annual cash fee of \$25,000 - Audit and Risk Committee Chair An additional annual cash fee of \$50,000 - Corporate Governance, Nominating and Compensation Committee Chair An additional annual cash fee of \$15,000